|Mysore Dewan, C.V. Rangacharlu CIE. Kamat's Potpourri|

 Rangacharlu took over as Diwan in March 1881 and on the same day Chamarjaendra Wadiyar was installed as the Maharajah of Mysore.
 At that point of time Mysore was in a financial mess and the coffers were almost empty because of poor management.
 Equally in bad state were the industrial, agricultural and civilian sectors.
 On top of it, the state suffered a lot in the 1877 famine.
 This left the state finance in red - a debt of eight lakh rupees.
 Within a few months of Rangacharlu's appointment as Diwan, Sheshadri Aiyar joined the kingdom as Judicial Sristadar from Calicut and his progress was rapid.
 He later became public prosecutor and finally deputy Commissioner.

 To make the administration cost effective and to reduce unnecessary expenditure, Rangacharlu disbanded Hassan and Chitradurga districts, downgraded nine taluks into Deputy Amildar sections reduced the number of Munsiff Courts, Sub-Courts and district jails.
-This smart move by him improved the revenue and to have additional the revenue for the state treasury, he lifted the ban on the sale sandalwood and its products.
+This smart move by him improved the state revenue and to have additional the revenue for the state treasury, he lifted the ban on the sale sandalwood and its products.
 With the revenue generated by the sale of sandalwood, Rangacharlu diligently developed an elaborate railway system for the princely state.
 He had a a railway line built from Bangalore to Tiptur and established a legislative assembly for the state.

-On account of overwork and exertion Rangacharlu fell seriously ill at the end of 1882 and resigned as Diwan on health grounds.
+On account of overwork and exertion topped by peer pressure, Rangacharlu fell seriously ill at the end of 1882 he resigned as Diwan on health grounds.
 Ho moved over to Madras (Chennai) where he died on 20 January 1883.
 Before his demise, taking the future of Mysore into account, he strongly recommended Sheshadri Aiyar as his successor - Diwan of Mysore.
 Rangacharlu was an honest and noble man and never had he failed to recognize talented people around him and groomed them.
 These two hard working administrators - Rangacharlu and Sheshadri Aiyar later put the Mysore kingdom back on a high pedestal by introducing reforms that were quite helpful to the citizens.
 Both of them were regarded as the foremost of the personages in certain aspects, and their contributions were epoch-making and stand as a beacon to others.